syncfusion-content/asp.netwebforms-docs/aspnet/Tile/Text-Configuration.md

 # Text Configuration

-The“caption-text” attribute is used to set the caption of a Tile as a Text on initialization.
+The “caption-text” attribute is used to set the caption of a Tile as a Text on initialization.
 The “caption-alignment” attribute is used to align the Tile text as normal on initialization.
 Before that we need to set true to the “caption-enabled” property.
 The possible position values for “caption-alignment” are as follows:

 1. normal
 2. left